Technova-K02/K02-dev/README.md

 ## Hi there 👋

+<h5>Welcome to my profile!</h5>

-##Welcome to my profile!
-I am a Frontend & Backend Developer.
+I am a Freelance Frontend & Backend Developer.
 And I am also a Blockchain Engineer.

 For over five years, I’ve been immersed in the dynamic world of web development, building everything from sleek, interactive user interfaces to powerful backend systems.
 What started as a simple fascination with how websites worked has grown into a passion for creating innovative digital experiences that solve real-world problems.